eformat/ragit-dev/docs/2-local-rag/1-local-rag-langchain.md

 You should be able to run this without error - `python retriever.py`

+Next, we use the default `HuggingFaceEmbeddings` class to store our document splits in the vector store - postgres.

+The model that this class uses is an open source [embedding model](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) called **all-mpnet-base-v2** which you can go read and about.

-Next append to `retriever.py` the code to load our documents into postgres.
+Next append to `retriever.py` the code to load our document embeddings into postgres.

 ```python
 # Cleanup documents as PostgreSQL won't accept the NUL character, '\x00', in TEXT fields.